 - Collector sensor (red or grey cable with connection box): Either insert the sensor in a pipe directly soldered or riveted to the absorber and extending out of the collector casing or screw the sensor onto a T piece on the end of the supply line's collecting tube using an immersion sleeve.
 No water may be allowed to enter the immersion sleeve (danger of freezing). - Storage sensor: The sensor should be used with an immersion sleeve just above the outlet for the exchanger's return line if heat exchangers with ribbed tubes are used and with a T piece on the outlet of the exchanger's feed line if integrated non-ribbed tubes are used.
 It should not be installed below the respective register or heat exchanger in any case. - Boiler sensor (boiler supply line): This sensor is either screwed into the boiler using an immersion sleeve or at a short distance from the boiler on the supply line. - Pool sensor (swimming pool): Install directly at the outlet from the pool on the suction line as an attached sensor (see attached sensor).
-Installation using an immersion sleeve is not recommended due to the possibility of condensation within the sleeve. - Attached sensor: Attach to the line using pipe or hose clamps.
+Installation using an immersion sleeve is not recommended due to the possibility of condensation within the sleeve. - Clip-on sensor: Optimally secured using roll springs, pipe clamps or hose band clips to the line.
 Make sure the material used is proper (corrosion, temperature resistance, etc.).
 Then, the sensor has to be well insulated so that the pipe temperature is measured exactly and the ambient temperature does not influence the measurement. - Warm water sensor: to produce warm water using an external heat exchanger a rapid reaction to changes in water quantity is absolutely critical.
 For this purpose the ultra-fast warm water sensor (special accessory) must be installed directly to the heat-exchanger output using T-shaped connector and installation kit.